 Happy and healthy employees are essential to the continuing productivity and success of an organisation.
-On the flip side, work-related stress can have a negative impact on businesses.
+On the flip side, work-related stress can have a negative impact on businesses and even lead to workplace stress claims.
 Stress and productivity are inextricably linked, as too much stress can have consequences for productivity levels.
 So, how can you reduce employee stress at work for better productivity?

 The business case for reducing employee stress